bill74186/2048-Game/README.md

 ## 💬 Words From Author

+> [!warning]
+The font file does not belong to me, it will be deleted if copyright issue appears.

 All content is produced by *bill74186*, all contents can be modified freely.

 Can you give me some *money* or *stars*?
 I'm running out of money to eat?  🙃🙃🙃

 The code structure is a bit redundant, it works fine anyway.

-The font file does not belong to me, it will be deleted if copyright issue appears.

 Please run with a local server, do NOT open directly with  `file://`  protocol!